matsud224/satyrographos-package-index/README.md

 Hosted on Netlify: [Satyrographos Packages](https://satyrographos-packages.netlify.app/)

 This is an unofficial satyrographos package list website.
-[SATySFi](https://github.com/gfngfn/SATySFi) is a typesetting system and [Satyrographos](https://github.com/na4zagin3/satyrographos) is its package manager.
+[SATySFi](https://github.com/gfngfn/SATySFi) is a typesetting system created by [@gfngfn](https://github.com/gfngfn) and [Satyrographos](https://github.com/na4zagin3/satyrographos) is its package manager created by [@na4zagin3](https://github.com/na4zagin3).

 Package informations are updated by GitHub Actions every hour.
 They are fetched from [satyrographos-repo](https://github.com/na4zagin3/satyrographos-repo).